microsoft/pxt-adafruit/docs/lessons/stem.md

 # Block Editor STEM Lessons

-Overview of Blocks lessons for the BBC micro:bit.
+Overview of Blocks lessons for the @boardname@.

 ### @short Lessons